 Our other post on the Boise Foothills is an overview of the extensive Ridge to Rivers System.
 Here, we provide a couple of specific route recommendation for each area.
 This is not an exhaustive list.
 There are 190 miles of interconnected trails–something for everyone!
 Note: some trails not recommended in certain weather, such as in winter months when temps above freezing make some of the clay trails muddy.

 Camel’s Back.
-8th street trailhead, do the West Bank Trail-Hulls Grove loop (3 miles).
-More challenging: Hulls Gulch trailhead.
-Take Lower Hull’s Gulch Trail (2 miles) to its intersection with the Crestline Trail (popular with runners).
+Nice spot for running.
+Easiest is the pedestrian-only Camel’s Back Trail, a 3-mile loop accessed from the Heron St. Parking Lot.
+More challenging is West Bank Trail-Hulls Grove loop (3 miles).
+From Hulls Gulch trailhead, take Lower Hull’s Gulch Trail (2 miles) to its intersection with the Crestline Trail (popular with runners).
 2 miles to the end, then head back.
+Interactive Map.

 Military Reserve.
 A bit more self-contained.
 Ponds Loop is 1 mile.
 Eagle Ridge Trail has good views, Cottonwood Creek Trail goes along the stream.
 Ridge Crest Trail is a ~3 mile around the park.
 Can also connect to the Crestline Trail, using the Military Reserve Connection, off Mountain Cove Rd., for a longer run.